 Read all about the best ways to start using a sound wall in your classroom.
-Learn about the benefits and get research-backed information and practical tips for using this effective tool to support the literacy needs of ALL students!
-Then, get links to FREE sound wall options so you can start implementing a sound wall today.
+Learn about the benefits and get research-backed information and practical tips for using this effective tool to support the literacy needs of ALL students, and get links to FREE sound wall options!

 What is a Sound Wall?

 A sound wall is a tool used within the classroom where all 44 sounds in the English language are displayed.
 This includes both consonant and vowel sounds.

 Sound walls are organized in two parts: a Consonant Sound Wall and a Vowel Valley.
 In both places, every sound should include:

 - Mouth articulation pictures.
 This is usually a photograph of a child’s mouth showing how the mouth looks when starting to say the sound.